SlothCartel/SlothCartel.github.io/README.md

    ```
 2. **Open `index.html` in your browser.**

-No build step required – everything is static!
+No build step required – everything is static.

 ## Contributing